UFO sightings in outer space: Incidents

 In a transcript of Gemini 7 mission, the astronauts mention a "bogey" which ufologists have claimed was a reference to a UFO.
 Oberg, based on his trajectory analysis of the mission, describes the astronauts' comments about a "bogey" as referring to booster-associated debris, and not a reference to some sort of UFO.
 The astronaut who made the comments, Frank Borman, later confirmed that what he saw was not a UFO, and that when he offered to go on the television show Unsolved Mysteries to clarify, the producers told him, "Well, I'm not sure we want you on the program."

+During the Apollo 8 mission in December 1968, which was notably the first crewed Saturn V launch, Apollo astronauts orbited the Moon ten times.
+Upon the thrusters successfully firing when the crew left lunar orbit, astronaut Jim Lovell sent the following transmission: “Roger, please be informed there is a Santa Claus.”
+It was theorized by some UFO enthusiasts that this was code for the sighting of UFOs or some extraterrestrial phenomenon, but author Duncan Lunan has dismissed the claim, emphasizing it was Christmas and that the use of this phrase had not, to his knowledge, been used by astronauts since.

 Within the UFO community, stories have spread that Neil Armstrong was reported to have witnessed multiple UFOs during Apollo 11.
-Armstrong claimed he saw two blue pale glowing orbs.
+According to these stories, Armstrong claimed he saw two blue pale glowing orbs.
 An explanation was that the sightings could have been attributed to jettisoned components.
 Additional stories were accredited to a hoax spread by science fiction writer Otto Binder.
 Buzz Aldrin says his words were taken out of context from an interview in 2005 about the incident.
 Aldrin said that he "observed a light out the window that appeared alongside [the crew]".